-Everyone carries memories of their parents from when they were children.
+The memories that we hold of our parents are deeply embedded in our minds.
 There are favourite memories and not so favourite ones, and there will come a time when those memories will be cherished whether they were good or bad.
 Our experiences with, and memories of our parents, will continue to mould us over the years into who we are today, and who we may be in the future.

 My dad died when I was 2, so I have no memories of him.
+I spent many years wondering how my life would be if he was still around.
 My childhood memories are full of my mum, she was such a huge, dominating and powerful force – the fierce matriarch of the family.
 My mum ruled her home and business with tough love and iron fists, you didn’t mess with her at all, whether you were her own children, siblings, employees, friends or even strangers!

 Fast forward 45 years and I am here with my mum right now as I care for her, making sure she is ok.
 My mum was diagnosed with dementia two years ago at the start of the Covid pandemic – dementia is such a difficult word to accept and live with.
 But, once you do hear that word – it doesn’t have to mean the end.
 It will require research, patience, understanding, compassion and not being afraid to ask for or being ashamed to admit that you need help.
 It is a lot to carry, we don’t need to do it by ourselves.